Maks6666/gray_2_color/README.md

 #
 Program uses "Curses" module as main graphical interface element.

+## Model
+File with model - autoencoder.structure.ipynb" containes two different colorizer autoencoder models - for 320x320 and for 240x240 images.
+Depending on user task, it is possible to use them all, fitting data there.

+## Model structure

+Autoencoder as a main program engine in both variations is written with Tensorflow functional API and each of them uses Conv2D as main convolutional layers.
+Also MaxPooling2D and UpSampling2D layers are used as up- and down samplers of images sizes.
+As a main activation function, autoencoders use LeakyRelu.

 ## Video colorization
 Program is also able to colorize videos.
 Being just a bunch of images (frames), each video could be divided into frame^ which will be put into array form and could be also fitted for model.
 It will preprocess it and return colorized one as "colorized_test_video_mp4".